-More than half of small businesses treat email as their most effective and most frequently used marketing tool.
-Email is a trendy way to send out vouchers, discounts, or
+More than half of small businesses treat email as their most effective and common marketing tool for a reason.
+Email is a cheap and easy way to send discounts, deals, and company news.

-Learn from the mistakes of others when it comes to email communication.
-Check out some of the most common fails in emails and use them as cautionary tales to prevent an email fail of your own.
+Learn from the mistakes of others when it comes to email marketing.
+Check out some of the most common email fails below, as well as the actionable solutions you can make for each kind.

 Have you ever opened an email and felt overwhelmed by how it looks?
-Maybe the colors were too bright, or the graphics too flashy.
-Unsuitable aesthetics and layout can discourage anyone from reading an email.
-But that’s not all.
-Sometimes an unreadable email comes down to the content itself.
+Maybe the colors are too bright or graphics too flashy.
+Unseemly aesthetics and confusing layouts can discourage anyone from reading an email.

 Common email mistakes include: